 - 1.1 Working and studying at the University offers a unique opportunity to engage in open and free debate from all sides including on issues of political, scientific, moral, ethical and religious significance.
-Whilst there is freedom to challenge or debate the law, moral or other issues, such debate must take place within the framework of our Freedom of Speech Code of Practice and within the framework of the law of England and Wales. - 1.2 Academic Freedom is an essential component of Institutional Autonomy and is, alongside Freedom of Speech, necessary to enable higher education providers to contribute independent, informed and creative ideas to society.
+Whilst there is freedom to challenge or debate the law, moral or other issues, such debate takes place within the framework of our Freedom of Speech Policy and within the framework of the law of England and Wales. - 1.2 Academic Freedom is an essential component of Institutional Autonomy and is, alongside Freedom of Speech, necessary to enable higher education providers to contribute independent, informed and creative ideas to society.
 The University has a legal duty to respect the lawful exercise of Academic Freedom. - 1.3 The University recognises that where a member of staff or student disagrees with a point of view they may engage in peaceful protest, notwithstanding that such protest may be offensive to those who are putting forward ideas for debate.
-The University encourages a tolerant environment for the exchange of ideas and the cultivation of knowledge so that all participants may express their views lawfully and, where necessary, demonstrate rational disagreement. - 1.4 The University has a legal duty to uphold lawful free speech and to intervene to discourage and challenge unlawful speech including that which discriminates on race, disability, sex, age, gender identity, transgender status, religion or sexual orientation or is otherwise in breach of our Acceptable Behaviour at Work Policy and/or Acceptable Behaviour Policy Statement. - 1.5 Appendix 1 comprises a flow chart explaining each step of this Procedure.
+The University encourages a tolerant environment for the exchange of ideas and the cultivation of knowledge so that all participants may express their views lawfully and, where necessary, demonstrate rational disagreement. - 1.4 The University has a legal duty to uphold lawful free speech and to intervene to discourage and challenge unlawful speech including that which discriminates on the basis of a protected characteristic under the Equality Act 2010 or is otherwise in breach of our Acceptable Behaviour at Work Policy and/or Acceptable Behaviour Policy Statement. - 1.5 Appendix 1 comprises a flow chart explaining each step of this Procedure.